Financial Support

 All levels of meditation practice and social activism are welcome, from no experience to advanced meditators.
 Everyone is welcome!

-Participants are invited to bring their open hearts and a social problem they are concerned about or working on.
+Participants are invited to bring their open hearts and a social issue they are concerned about or working on.

 Where is this retreat located?